socrathematics/ymath.io/content/courses/calculus/index.md

 ---
 title: Calculus
 course: Calculus
+index: 0
+description: Equip yourself with Calculus - it's not scary.
 ---

 So you want to learn Calculus?
 Well, this is definitely a try-this-at-home type of thing to do.
 But first, you're going to need the following materials: